 Although these two groups locate their anxiety differently, the concept at the centre of this psychological structure is the same – trust.

 Trust is a very common concept to arise when looking at financial providers, however its interpretation is commonly that the issue is the lack of trust consumers have for providers.
-Although this too may be a barrier, the decision avoidance and irrationality is not centred on this issue, but on the fact that the consumer does not trust themselves.
+Although this too may be a barrier, the decision avoidance and irrationality is not centred on this issue, but on the fact that consumer do not trust themselves.